worryzyy/HowToCook-mcp/README_EN.md

 2. **🔍 Query Recipes by Category** - Filter recipes by category: seafood, breakfast, meat dishes, staple foods, and more!
 3. **🧩 Smart Meal Planning** - Get a full week's meal plan based on dietary restrictions, allergies, and number of diners
 4. **🎲 Don't Know What to Eat?** - Perfect for the indecisive!
 Get instant menu recommendations based on party size
+5. **🔎 Query Specific Recipe** - Search for specific recipes by name or ID, supports both exact and fuzzy matching to save tokens

 ## 🚀 Quick Start